higgsjs/Higgs/README.md

 // The stdio module provides some common file operations

-// Delete a file, returns true if successful, false otherwise io.remove('test.txt');
+// Delete a file, returns true if successful or false otherwise io.remove('test.txt');

 // Rename a file, returns true if successful or false otherwise